jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/050-chord-melody.md

-Begin emphasizing the melody notes in the chords, and then gradually let the melody lead on its own, adding in non-chord tones as necessary, playing chords more sparsely and intermittently.
+Begin emphasizing the melody notes in the chords, and then gradually let the melody lead on its own, adding in non-chord tones as necessary, playing chords more sparsely.

-*Treble triads* can be used to improvise freely with chords.
+"Treble triads" can be used to improvise freely with chords.
 See {% include chapter-link.html slug="caged" %} for details.

 A small trick for filling out a melody on the highest pitched string